 - Preheat oven to 350 degrees F (176 C) and spray 7-8 standard-sized muffin tins with cooking spray (amount as original recipe is written // adjust if altering batch size).
 Alternatively, fit each with a paper liner.

-- Prepare flax eggs in a small bowl and let rest for 5 minutes.
+- Prepare flax eggs by mixing flaxseed meal and water in a small bowl and let rest for 5 minutes.

 - Place butter in a large mixing bowl and melt in the microwave.
 Then stir in the flax egg, sugar, vanilla, baking powder, salt and cocoa powder.
 Whisk to combine.
 Lastly, add the flour, then fold in any mix-ins – chocolate chips or walnuts would be excellent here.